yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 1. Steps taken to comply with the marketing principles outlined in this document.
 2. Explanations of the relationship between promises made in marketing materials about a token’s governance provisions and a project’s actual smart contracts (e.g. related to token supply, insider vesting schedules, modifiability of the governance rules).
 3. Links to project website(s) and social media accounts (e.g., Telegram, Reddit, Slack).
-4. Mechanisms to identify issues—e.g., bounty programs to find, report, or correct marketing or sales errors.
+4. Mechanisms for the community to identify issues—e.g., bounty programs to find, report, or correct marketing or sales errors.

 ### principle 9: Protecting and Empowering Consumers

 1. Description of the rights and obligations of token holders.
-2. Description of how buyers can receive a refund if the project is scaled down or cancelled.
+2. Description of any refund policies and the conditions and procedures, if any, that apply to refund requests.
-3. Description of scenarios that may trigger a full or partial reversal of the token sale.
+3. Description of risks related to project completion and how buyers can be reimbursed if the project is scaled down or cancelled.
 4. Privacy policy.

 ### principle 10: Compliance with Applicable Laws

-1. Statement of Good Faith affirming that the token and distributions comply with applicable laws and regulations, including securities, data privacy, KYC, anti-money laundering, and tax laws.
+1. Statement of Good Faith affirming the token and distributions comply with applicable laws and regulations, including securities, data privacy, truth-in-advertising, KYC, anti-money laundering, and tax laws.
 2. Statement of whether the project has received legal and other professional advice in connection with the matters outlined in its Statement of Good Faith.

 ### Future updates to the framework